viznut/vzgpt/README.md

 different parameter sets with the same executable (but this is still slightly buggy).

+The Makefile uses GCC on a Unix/Linux-type system.
+If you don't want SDL, threading etc., you can disable those parts by editing config.h.

 Image-GPT models are also technically supported but there's still bughunting to do before they work properly.

 TODO:
-- Finish optional INT8 quantization of all the bigger matrices.
+- Finish optional INT8 quantization of all the bigger matrices. (yes, I want to be able to run this on small ARM boards and such)
 - Finish Image-GPT support.
 - Proper configfile.